 Global Satellite observations of winds, rain and clouds

-University of Reading with University of Leicester
+Lead Organisation: University of Reading partnered by University of Leicester

 Building on recent ESA and CEOI studies, we propose a conically scanning spaceborne broad-swath Dopplerised 94GHz radar to provide global measurements of winds, rainfall and cloud ice water content using the radar returns from cloud and precipitation particles.
 The observations will have 50km horizontal and 1km vertical resolution with several visits every day at European latitudes.